KKudas/Secure_Microservices/README.md

+# NOTE (PLEASE READ)
+- Supposed output for all implementation for the Midterm requirements
+- **NOT to be merged in Main branch NOR is used for submission**
+- For documentation purposes only

-# Midterm: Secure_Microservices
+## Midterm: Secure_Microservices
 Created by:
 - Ralph Miguel Mandigma
 - Kyle Tubod

-## Note
-- Supposed output for all implementation for the Midterm requirements
-- **NOT to be merged in Main branch nor is used for submission**
-- For documentation purposes only

 ## Project Overview